Trittys: Layout and Background

 The trittyes were the larger denomination of tribes (Phyle) in Ancient Attica, and were formed by the demes that were near each other.
 The trittyes were often unequal in size and, with that, representation in the judicial aspects of Ancient Attica.
 The amount of representation for each trittys ranged from some areas having twenty-seven representatives (such as Coastal Antiochis (tribe)), to some areas having only nine representatives/councilors (such as the city section of Aiantis), with others not having much more.
 The amount of representation for each group does not appear to change drastically over time.
 Consistently, the city areas tended to have the least amount of representation, and the coastal areas had slightly more than the inland sections.

 The smaller trittyes had less citizens in them and the larger ones had more, though there are exceptions.
-Individuals in the trittys consisted of resident alien, slaves and citizens (men aged 18 introduced to their respective deme by their father, thus making them a citizen of the trittys).
+Individuals in the trittys consisted of resident aliens, slaves, and citizens (men aged 18 introduced to their respective deme by their father, thus making them a citizen of the trittys).
 Therefore, there was the possibility for there to be less citizens than a separate area but more residents in general compared to other areas.